Apple Is Planning to Add eARC Support to the New Apple TV 4K (Here’s What That Means)

 What Is eARC?

-ARC standard for Audio Return Channel.
+ARC stands for Audio Return Channel.
 As the name implies, it’s a feature that allows audio to be sent back along the same HDMI cable that’s used to carry a video signal.

 To be clear, HDMI has always supported both video and audio, but the key behind ARC is that it allows the audio to travel in the opposite direction.